urre/jekyllbase-aws/readme.md

 # Jekyllbase AWS

 Fork of my Jekyll starter [Jekyllbase](https://github.com/urre/jekyllbase).
-Jekyllbase AWS is for made deploying your Jekyll site to Amazon S3.
+Jekyllbase AWS is for deploying your Jekyll site to Amazon S3.

 ## Features